Ambulance handover delays

 • 165,924 ambulance handover delays in 2022-23, 24% of all ambulance arrivals

-The NHS Standard Contract sets the target that “all handovers between ambulance and A&E must take place within 15 minutes with none waiting more than 30 minutes”.
-Despite this national ambition, almost 1 in 4 ambulance handovers experienced a delay of at least 30 minutes in 2022-23.
-Between Week 49 and Week 9 of the winter in 2022-23, there were 128,413 ambulance handover delays of over an hour, 13% of the total ambulance arrivals in the period (data not shown).
+The 2023-24 NHS Standard Contract sets the targets that “all handovers between ambulance and A&E must take place within 60 minutes, 95% within 30 minutes and 65% within 15 minutes”.
+Despite this national ambition, more than 1 in 4 ambulance handovers experienced a delay of least 30 minutes in 2023-24.
+Between Week 49 and Week 9 of the winter in 2023-24, there were 141,604 ambulance handover delays of over an hour, 11% of the total ambulance arrivals in the period (data not shown).
 A clinical review carried out by the Association of Ambulance Chief Executives found that in January 2023, of patients who experienced a handover delay of over an hour, 30,000 potentially experienced additional harm and 3,000 potentially experienced severe harm because of the delay.
-In December 2022, 1,814 handovers took over 10 hours to complete.
+Whilst the number of ambulance delays over 30 minutes has on average been highest in 2023-24, NHS England reported that ambulance handovers decreased the hours lost during transfers throughout February 2024, from 23,494 hours to 18,799 hours.
+This means that in February 2024 it is more likely that a patient would experience an ambulance handover delay beyond half an hour but the duration of delay itself may be shorter than in previous weeks.

 About this data